-Based on the CP, Chiyoda organize the Export Control Committee where Compliance Department serves as a Committee Secretariat to enforce export control management such as inspection, education and internal auditing.
+Based on the CP, Chiyoda organize the Export Control Committee where the Compliance Section, Corporete Services Department serves as a Committee Secretariat to enforce export control management such as inspection, education and internal auditing.

 Chiyoda also has an operational manual to inform and educate its employees on the Company’s response to the Export Administration Regulations of the United States.

-As mentioned above, the export controls are administered with the organizational structure constituted by the Export Control Committee, where the Compliance Department serves as the Committee’s Secretariat, under the immediate direction of the Executive Committee.
+As mentioned above, the export controls are administered with the organizational structure constituted by the Export Control Committee, where the Compliance Section, Corporete Services Department serves as the Committee’s Secretariat, under the immediate direction of the Executive Committee.

-The routine export control activities are carried out by export control coordinators assigned in each organizational department, and are followed up on as a double-check by the Compliance Department for reconfirmation.
+The routine export control activities are carried out by export control coordinators assigned in each organizational department, and are followed up on as a double-check by the Compliance Section, Corporete Services Department for reconfirmation.

-The training on export controls is provided to new employees training and mid-career recruits training in terms of their careers or positions.
-Also, a class room-type lecture is provided as the basic training course to all of the employees entering into a two-year career in the company so that they can grasp the basic knowledge of export controls.
+The training on export controls is provided to new employees training as the basic training course so that they can grasp the basic knowledge of export controls.
 Furthermore, all the engineers who have finished the above basic course are required to take the special training course in order to have knowledge necessary for the determination of the classification for goods and technologies as to whether they shall be subject to export licenses.